bindhyeswari/nellasbirthday/docs/index.md

  - Juice pack should be placed on the bar

 ## Videos - Projector
- - Set Nella's videos on loop (projector)
+ - Set Nella's videos on loop - Playlist on videos : *Nel-la*
- - Switch to iTunes playlist (Bollywood) at random
+ - Switch to iTunes playlist intermittently.